M-Hafez22/Javascript-the-Good-Parts-notes/readme.md

 - Analyzing JavaScript
     - JavaScript is built on some very good ideas and a few very bad ones.
-        - The very good ideas include
+        - <span style="color:green">The very good ideas</span> include
-            - functions : JavaScript’s functions are first class objects with (mostly) lexical scoping.
+            - <span style="color:orange">functions</span> : JavaScript’s functions are first class objects with (mostly) lexical scoping.
-            - loose typing
+            - <span style="color:orange">loose typing</span>
-            - dynamic objects:  JavaScript has a very powerful object literal notation.
+            - <span style="color:orange">dynamic objects</span>:  JavaScript has a very powerful object literal notation.
 Objects can be created simply by listing their components.
 This notation was the inspiration for JSON
-            - JavaScript is prototypal inheritance.  ( objects inherit properties directly from other objects ) But you have to learn to work with JavaScript’s prototypal nature.
+            - <span style="color:orange">JavaScript is prototypal inheritance</span>.  ( objects inherit properties directly from other objects ) But you have to learn to work with JavaScript’s prototypal nature.

-        - The bad ideas include a programming model based on global variables.
+        - <span style="color:red">The bad ideas</span> include a programming model based on global variables.
-            - global variables: All of the top-level variables of all compilation units are tossed together in a common namespace called the global object.
+            - <span style="color:orange">global variables</span>: All of the top-level variables of all compilation units are tossed together in a common namespace called the global object.

         > JavaScript is lightweight and expressive.